 - The degree completion time for a student following the default course sequence will average between two to three years.
 Some students may complete degree requirements sooner and some may take longer to complete this degree.

-- A listing of acceptable Graduate School of Mind-Body Medicine elective courses is available on the Saybrook website and available electives will be discussed with your mentor during your Graduate Colloquium and Program Planning I course in your first semester of enrollment.
+- A listing of acceptable Graduate School of Mind-Body Medicine elective courses is available on the Saybrook website and available electives will be discussed with your mentor during your first semester of enrollment.
 Students may also choose an elective from the required courses in other specializations.